BobaBoard/boba-docs/src/content/docs/development/boba-backend/permissions/intro.md

 ---
+title: Intro to permissions
+sidebar:
-sidebar_position: 1
+  order: 1
 ---

-# Intro to permissions

 Permissions control which user(s) can execute specific actions, usually scoped to one or more entities.
 These entities include: